-Figures 6 and 7 show time-height cross sections of the maximum and minimum vertical vorticity in all experiments (these extrema may not occur at the same horizontal location).
-Note that significant vertical vorticity is generated up to a height of about 5 km in Expt.
-1 and up to a height of 9 km in Expt.
-6 (compare panels a and f).
+Figures 7 and 8 show time-height cross-sections of the maximum and minimum vertical vorticity in all experiments (these extrema may not occur at the same horizontal location).
+Note that significant vertical vorticity is generated up to a height of about 5 km in Experiment 1 and up to a height of 9 km in Experiment 6 (compare panels (a) and (f) of Figure 7).

 The maximum cyclonic vorticity occurs between the surface and a height of 1 km and persists longest within this height range.
-In the experiments located near the radius of maximum winds there is significant vertical vorticity generated between heights of 5 and 9 km due to tilting of background horizontal vorticity.
+In the experiments located near the radius of maximum winds, there is significant vertical vorticity generated between heights of 5 and 9 km due to tilting of the background horizontal vorticity.

-In Expts.
-1 and 2 there is only minor development of anticyclonic vorticity, mostly below a height of 3 km, while in Expts.
-3-6, significant anticyclonic vorticity is generated both near the surface and between heights of 5 to 9 km.
+In Experiments 1 and 2, there is only minor development of anticyclonic vorticity, mostly below a height of 3 km, while in Experiments 3-6, significant anticyclonic vorticity is generated both near the surface and between heights of 5 and 9 km.

-Figure 8 shows the evolution of the maximum and minimum vertical vorticity in all experiments.
-As we have seen in Table II the vorticity maximum decreases monotonically with convection located further from the vortex axis.
-An important result is that an enhanced $\zeta{max}$ persists until the end of the simulation in all experiments.
-In Expt.
-1 the final $\zeta{max}$ is about three times larger than the initial $\zeta{max}$ .
-The inner core experiments (Expts.
-1 and 2) develop a relatively weak vorticity minimum and this does not persist until the end of the simulation.
-In Expts.
-3-6 the minimum persists beyond the life time of the cloud, until the end of the simulation.
+Figure 9 shows the evolution of the maximum and minimum vertical vorticity in all experiments.
+As we have seen in Table 2, the vorticity maximum decreases monotonically when the convection is located further from the vortex axis.
+An important result is that an enhanced ζ{max} persists until the end of the simulation in all experiments.
+In Experiment 1, the final ζ{max} is about three times larger than the initial ζ{max} .
+The inner-core experiments (Experiments 1 and 2) develop a relatively weak vorticity minimum and this does not persist until the end of the simulation.
+In Experiments 3-6, the minimum persists beyond the lifetime of the cloud, until the end of the simulation.

 4.3.3.
-Horizontal structure of vorticity
+Horizontal structure of vertical vorticity